 License and Permits.
 These fees can vary widely based your state and city.
 You will most likely need a license and registration fee for your truck, a business license and a food truck license.
 You may also need a seller’s permit, food handler’s permit, fire, health and other permits.
 Your local Small Business Administration office can help in identifying needed permits.

 Income taxes (usually about 35 percent of operating profit).
 Most business owners are required to make quarterly income tax payments.

 Other expenses, including business insurance, cellular phones, office supplies, advertising, plus repairs and maintenance of your truck, espresso machines and other equipment.

 Calculating Expenses for Your Coffee Food Truck

 After you’ve done your homework, add up all these projected expenses.
 You should have cash on hand to cover your initial costs as well as projected operating expenses for the first six months.
 That’s what it will cost to open your coffee food truck.

 Questions about Starting a Coffee Food Truck?
 We’re Here to Help!

-Crimson Cup offers complimentary business consulting for coffee food truck owners.
-Give us a call at 888-800-9224 or fill out this form, and we’ll be in touch.
+Crimson Cup offers complimentary business consulting for entrepreneurs who want to start a coffee food truck and existing coffee truck owners.
+Give us a call at 888-800-9224 or fill out this form, and we’ll be in touch within one business day.